FREE NATIONWIDE SHIPPING ON ORDERS $69 AND OVER

 - Bedding: Freshen up your mattress by sprinkling baking soda directly over mattresses.
 Leave to work for 30 minutes or overnight and vacuum away odours.

 - Closets: Keep closets and cupboards smelling fresh by leaving a dish of baking soda on a shelf or in a corner (where it won’t be spilled).
-The baking soda will absorb odours from the air.
+The baking soda will absorb odours from the air

 - Shoes: Simply sprinkle baking soda into your shoes and leave overnight to absorb odours.
 Tip and bang out or give them a little vacuum.